Special Litigation Unit

 Because we have filed a class action lawsuit, any favorable resolution of the case should benefit everyone who has successfully petitioned for expungement, even if they are not a named plaintiff.
 If you are currently waiting for the State Police to process your expungement order, you don’t need to do anything extra at this time to benefit from this litigation.
 Please note that we are not seeking monetary damages in this lawsuit.
 Our office will litigate this case as quickly as possible, but we do not have an estimated timeline as to when the matter will be resolved or when any individual expungement order may be processed.

-Although the Interim Consent Order is a significant step toward solving the problem of the expungement backlog, there is still more work to be done.
-Through continued mediation, the OPD aims to achieve an efficient and quick solution to address the remaining backlog of expungement orders that have not been processed by the New Jersey State Police, and to ensure that all future orders are processed in a timely manner.
+Although these Interim Consent Orders are significant steps toward solving the problem of the expungement backlog, there is still more work to be done.
+There remains a substantial backlog in the NJSP’s processing of expungement orders granted by the courts.
+As of October 17, 2024, the OPD and NJSP reported to the Court that the NJSP has committed to developing a technological mechanism that will allow it to process expungement orders in bulk batches.
+We are optimistic that this solution will both address the remaining backlog of expungement orders that have not been processed by the NJSP and ensure that all future orders are processed in a timely manner.
+The next status update is due to the Court by November 20, 2024.

 For up-to-date information on the case, please regularly visit this website, or send an email to expungementlawsuit@opd.nj.gov to be added to our email distribution list.
 Please include your name; telephone number; email address; and the date and county of your expungement order.